This one is a simple DIY, so it isn’t going to be a long, complex post. However, you can use this for anything that needs a glass look-a-like.

 - Use the plastic cutting knife and keep cutting on your outline.

 - For rounded edges, use the jigsaw to cut on the line.
-Hold the jigsaw vertebral, so you can carve out the rounded shape.
+Hold the jigsaw vertical, so you can carve out the rounded shape.

 - Cut the outline until you can snap the excess off.
-Use pliers if need to.
+Use pliers if needed.

 - Peel off the plastic on the plexiglass.
 You will want to do this because the plastic will fuse to the plexiglass when you sand due to friction.